-- (a) a person, organisation or enterprise, engaged in or offering to engage in, aircraft operations, and any person who causes or authorises the operation of aircraft, in the capacity of owner, lessee or otherwise, whether with or without the control of the aircraft; and - (b) who or which is deemed to be engaged in the operation of aircraft within the Civil Aviation Act;

-(cc) ,overhaul' means the restoration of an aircraft or

-aeronautical product using methods, techniques and practices acceptable to the Authority, including disassembly, cleaning and inspection as permitted, repair as necessary and re-assembly and testing in accordance with approved standards and technical data, or in accordance with current standards and technical data acceptable to the Authority, which have been developed and documented by the State of Design, holder of the Type Certificate, Supplemental Type Certificate and manufacturing approved standard in respect of material, part, process or appliance;
+- (dd) "operator" means a person, organisation or enterprise, engaged in or offering to engage in, aircraft operations, and any person who causes or authorises the operation of aircraft, in the capacity of owner, lessee or otherwise, whether with or without the control of the aircraft; and who or which is deemed to be engaged in the operation of aircraft within the Civil Aviation Act; - (ee) "overhaul" means the restoration of an aircraft or aeronautical product using methods, techniques and practices acceptable to the Authority, including disassembly, cleaning and inspection as permitted, repair as necessary and reassembly and testing in accordance with approved standards and technical data, or in accordance with current standards and technical data acceptable to the Authority, which have been developed and documented by the State of Design, holder Type Certificate, of the Supplemental Type Certificate and manufacturing approved standard in respect of material, part, process or appliance; - (ff) "power plant" means the system consisting of all the engines, drive system components, where applicable, and where installed, propellers, their accessories, ancillary parts, and fuel and oil systems installed on the aircraft but excluding the rotors for helicopters.

-- (dd) ,power plant' means the system consisting of all the engines, drive system components, where applicable, and where installed, propellers, their accessories, ancillary parts, and fuel and oil systems installed on the aircraft but excluding the rotors for helicopters; - (ee) ,preventive maintenance' means the simple or minor preservation operations and replacement of small standard parts not involving complex assembly operations; - (ff) ,rebuild' means the restoration of an aircraft or aeronautical product by the manufacturer using methods, techniques and practices acceptable to the Authority, when it has been dis-assembled, cleaned, inspected as permitted, repaired as necessary, reassembled and tested to the same tolerances and limits as a new item, using either new parts or used parts that conform to new part tolerances and limits or an organisation approved by the manufacturer, and authorised by the State of Registry; - (gg) ,repair' means the restoration of an aircraft or aeronautical product to an airworthy condition as defined by the appropriate airworthiness requirements;
+- (gg) "preventive maintenance" means the simple or minor preservation operations and replacement of small standard parts not involving complex assembly operations; - (hh) "rebuild" means the restoration of an aircraft or aeronautical product by the manufacturer using methods, techniques acceptable and practices to the dis-Authority, when it has been assembled. cleaned, inspected as permitted, repaired as necessary, reassembled and tested to the same tolerances and limits as a new item. using either new parts or used parts that conform to new part tolerances and limits or an organisation approved by the manufacturer, and authorised by the State of Registry; - (ii) "repair" means the restoration of an aircraft or aeronautical product to an airworthy condition as defined by the appropriate airworthiness requirements; - (jj) "small aircraft" means an aeroplane of maximum certified take-off mass of five thousand, seven hundred kilogrammes or less and a helicopter of maximum certified take-off mass of three thousand, one hundred and seventy-five kilogrammes or less;

-- (hh) ,required inspection items' means maintenance items and modifications of an aeronautical product that must be inspected by a person other than the person performing the work and includes those that could result in a failure, malfunction or defect endangering the safe operation of the aircraft, if not properly performed or if improper parts or materials are used; - (ii) ,small aircraft' means an aeroplane of maximum certified take-off mass of five thousand, seven hundred kilogrammes or less and a helicopter of maximum certified take-off mass of three thousand, one hundred and seventy-five kilogrammes or less; - (jj) ,State of Design' means the Contracting State which approved the original Type Certificate and any subsequent Supplemental Type Certificates for an aircraft or which approved the design of an aeronautical product; - (kk) ,State of Manufacture' means the Contracting State under whose authority an aircraft was assembled, approved for compliance with the Type Certificate and all existing Supplemental Type Certificates, test flown and approved for operation; - (ll) ,State of Registry' means the Contracting State on whose register the aircraft is entered; - (mm) ,Type Certificate' means a document issued by a Contracting State to define the design of an aircraft type and to certify that this design meets the appropriate airworthiness requirements of that State.
+- (kk) "State of Design" means the Contracting State which approved the original Type Certificate and any subsequent Supplemental Type Certificates for an aircraft or which approved the design of an aeronautical product; - (11) "State of Manufacture" means the Contracting State under whose authority an aircraft was assembled, approved for compliance with the Type Certificate and all existing Supplemental Type Certificates, test flown and approved for operation; - (mm) "State of Registry" means the Contracting State on whose register the aircraft is entered; - (nn) "Type Certificate" means a document issued by a Contracting State to define the design of an aircraft type and to certify that this design meets the appropriate airworthiness requirements of that State.

 Application.

-3. (1) These Regulations shall apply to all Guyana

-aircraft and all aeronautical products to be installed or used on such aircraft and prescribe the following airworthiness requirements:
+3. (1) These Regulations shall apply to all Guyana aircraft and all aeronautical products to be installed or used on such aircraft and prescribes the following airworthiness requirements:

-- (a) certification of a Guyana aircraft and its aeronautical products; - (b) issuance of Airworthiness Certificate and other certification for Guyana aircraft and aeronautical products; - (c) continued airworthiness of aircraft and its aeronautical products; - (d) modification and rebuilding of Guyana aircraft and aeronautical products.
+- (a) Verification of the original certification of a Guyana aircraft and its aeronautical products; - (b) issuance of an Airworthiness Certificate and other certification for Guyana aircraft and aeronautical products;

+- (c) continued airworthiness of an aircraft and its associated aeronautical products; and - (d) verification of the airworthiness and serviceability of a Guyana aircraft prior to release to service.